sapphiredev/plugins/packages/statcord/README.md

 class MyAwesomeServicePostStats {
 	public postBandwidth() {
-		const bandWitchUsage = getBandwidthUsage(); // Use your method to get this data. container.statcord.setBandwidthUsage(bandWitchUsage);
+		const bandwidthUsage = getBandwidthUsage(); // Use your method to get this data. container.statcord.setBandwidthUsage(bandwidthUsage);
 	}
 }